vzuasola/drupal-data/docs/Webcomposer-domain-based-marketing-script.md

 **Important**

-For Frontend to identify that the marketing script applicable to what domain.
+For Frontend to identify that the marketing script applicable to specific domain or all.
 We need to configure respective domain in CMS while adding marketing script field name "Marketing Domain".

-Please dun update.php to get this field automatically added to your product marketing script configuration.
+Please run update.php to get this field automatically added to your product marketing script configuration.

 **Configuration format**